Vyacheslav Ivanov (philologist): Scholarly contribution

 During the early 1960s, Ivanov was one of the first Soviet scholars to take a keen interest in the development of semiotics.
 He worked with Vladimir Toporov on several linguistic monographs, including an outline of Sanskrit.
 In 1962 he joined Toporov and Juri Lotman in establishing the Tartu-Moscow Semiotic School.
-During the 1970s Ivanov worked with Tamaz Gamkrelidze on a new theory about the Indo-European phonetic system: the famous Glottalic theory.
+During the 1970s Ivanov worked with Tamaz Gamkrelidze on a new theory about the Indo-European phonetic system: the famous glottalic theory.
 These two academics worked together also on a new theory of Indo-European migrations, during the 1980s, which was most recently advocated by them in Indo-European and Indo-Europeans (1995).

 Other interests

-In 1965 Vyacheslav Ivanov edited, wrote extensive scholarly comments, and published the first Russian edition of previously unpublished "Psychology of Art" by Lev Vygotsky (the work written in the first half of the 1920s).
+In 1965 Ivanov edited, wrote extensive scholarly comments, and published the first Russian edition of previously unpublished "Psychology of Art" by Lev Vygotsky (the work written in the first half of the 1920s).
 The second, extended and corrected edition of the book came out in 1968 and included another Vygotsky's unpublished work, his treatise on Shakespeare's Hamlet (written in 1915-1916).
 The first edition of the book was subsequently translated into English by Scripta Technica Inc. and released by MIT Press in 1971.

-Apart from his scholarly pursuits, Vyacheslav Ivanov wrote poetry.
-He also published several books of memoirs, including two on his acquaintances with Boris Pasternak and Anna Akhmatova.